hwmcc/hwmcc.github.io/2024/index.md

 3rd in the bit-level track.
 Hence, we additionally awarded a second bronze medal in the bit-level track.

+\*\* SuperCAR reported sat/unsat inconsistently for some of its engines, which
+     only wrote certificates without printing any additional output.
+     The execution environment however originally relied on these answers.
+     After taking this into account and rerunning the original submission of SuperCAR, the submission placed again 3rd place in the bit-level track.

 ### Bit-Level Track